kozodoi/BMS_Molecular_Translation/README.md

 ## Summary

 Organic chemists frequently draw molecular work using structural graph notations.
 As a result, decades of scanned publications and medical documents contain drawings not annotated with chemical formulas.
-Currently, time-consuming manual work of experts is required to reliably convert such images into a machine-readable formula format.
+Time-consuming manual work of experts is required to reliably convert such images into machine-readable formulas.
 Automated recognition of optical chemical structures could speed up research and development in the field.

 The goal of this project is to develop a deep learning based algorithm for chemical image captioning.
 In other words, the project aims at translating unlabeled chemical images into the text formula strings.
 To do that, I work with a large dataset of more than 4 million chemical images provided by Bristol-Myers Squibb.

-My solution is an ensemble of seven CNN-LSTM Encoder-Decoder models.
-All models are implemented in `PyTorch `.
+My solution is an ensemble of seven CNN-LSTM Encoder-Decoder models implemented in `PyTorch `.
 The table below summarizes the main architecture and training parameters.
-The solution reaches the test score of 1.31 LD and places 47th out of 874 competing teams.
+The solution reaches the test score of 1.31 Levenstein Distance and places in the top-5% of the competition leaderboard.
 The detailed summary is provided in [this writeup](https://www.kaggle.com/c/bms-molecular-translation/discussion/243845).

 ![models](https://i.postimg.cc/cLrTp1Pc/Screen-2021-06-04-at-10-17-02.jpg)